Browny Igboegwu: Acting

-Current activities

 Igboegwu was named the twelfth chairman of the Anambra state chapter of the Actors Guild of Nigeria in late February 2015, and on 9 March, he was made the executive National Secretary, Conference of Chairmen, Actors Guild of Nigeria.

+Personal life

-As of early 2014, Igboegwu is married to his wife Becky.
+In early 2014, Igboegwu married his wife Becky.

 Awards

 He has received numerous awards within and outside the country from his alma mata to various organizations both small and big, within and outside the movie circle to celebrate his achievements and his strides towards the progress of the Nollywood movie industry in Nigeria.